riichi/chombo.club/_posts/en/2019-12-24-merry-christmas.markdown

   image: /assets/images/2019-12-24-merry-christmas.jpg
 ---

-Kraków Chombo Club wish you a Merry Christmas and Happy New Year!
+Kraków Chombo Club wishes you a Merry Christmas and Happy New Year!
 May the 2020 bring you many Kokushi Musous, Daisangens and Suuankous!